 Myth – It doesn’t matter if your gallbladder is removed.
 It’s not an important organ and you can be perfectly healthy without it.

 Fact – Yes, it’s true that you can survive quite well without a gallbladder, but you are at greater risk of developing certain liver conditions.
 You will also have impaired fat digestion and probable deficiency of fat soluble nutrients such as vitamins including vitamins D, K, E and A, as well as essential fatty acids.
-Taking an ox bile supplement can largely help to counteract this problem.
+Taking an can largely help to counteract this problem.

 Myth – Having your gallbladder removed will stop the pain and then you can eat whatever you like.